Tommy O'Sullivan

-A Wales youth international, he began his professional career with Cardiff City in 2012, making his debut in the League Cup in August 2012.
+A Wales youth international, O'Sullivan began his professional career with Cardiff City in 2012, making his debut in the League Cup in August 2012.
 He made his English Football League debut on loan at Port Vale in February 2015.
 After two loan spells at Newport County during the 2015–16 season, he signed for Colchester United in January 2017.
 He joined Torquay United on loan for the remainder of the 2017–18 season in January 2018.
 Having been released by Colchester, he signed with Hereford in October 2018.
-He spent just under two years with Hereford before making the move to Gloucester City in August 2020.
+He spent under two years with Hereford before moving to Gloucester City in August 2020.
+After three seasons with Gloucester, he moved on to Brackley Town.
+He won the National League North title with the club at the end of the 2024–25 season.
+He moved to Thailand to play for Samui United in August 2025.

 Club career

 Cardiff City

 Born in Mountain Ash, Rhondda Cynon Taf, O'Sullivan progressed through the Academy at Cardiff City to sign his first professional contract in 2012.
-His made his professional debut when he came on as a substitute for Stephen McPhail 19 minutes into a 2–1 League Cup defeat to Northampton Town at Sixfields Stadium on 14 August 2012.
+He made his professional debut when he came on as a substitute for Stephen McPhail 19 minutes into a 2–1 League Cup defeat to Northampton Town at Sixfields Stadium on 14 August 2012.
 He also went on to make an FA Cup appearance on 5 January 2013, as City lost 2–1 to non-League side Macclesfield Town.

 O'Sullivan joined League One side Port Vale on a one-month loan on 2 February 2015; manager Rob Page signed O'Sullivan to replace injured creative midfielder Louis Dodds, having been familiar with him from his time as a coach with the Welsh youth teams.
 He returned to Cardiff on 2 March after only one substitute appearance at Vale Park.
-Ten days later he was re-signed by Page on another one-month loan, after the departure of Chris Lines created a midfield vacancy in Vale's first team picture.
+Ten days later he was re-signed by Page on another one-month loan, after the departure of Chris Lines created a midfield vacancy in Vale's first-team picture.
 The loan deal was later extended to cover the rest of the 2014–15 season.
 He made five appearances for the Valiants.

 On 5 October 2015, O'Sullivan was named as Welsh Young Player of the Year by the Football Association of Wales.
 Eight days later he joined Newport County on an initial one-month loan, subsequently extended until 7 January 2016.
 He made his debut on 17 October in 1–0 home defeat by Portsmouth, and on 24 October, he scored his first professional goal in Newport's 4–1 win at Bristol Rovers.
 In total he made 13 appearances for the club during the loan spell, which was not extended despite Cardiff manager Russell Slade being encouraged by O'Sullivan's progress.
 On 10 March 2016, O'Sullivan returned to Newport County on loan until the end of the 2015–16 season.
 He made a further nine appearances for County during his second spell.